EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL process message_2 as follows:

-* Use the session identifier S_U to retrieve the protocol state.
+* Use the session identifier N_U to retrieve the protocol state.

 * Verify that HKDF_V, AEAD_V, and SIG_V were proposed in HKDFs_U, AEADs_U, and SIGs_U.